 Archiving courses in ICON

-The University of Iowa is working on a plan to archive ICON courses to stay in compliance with the Title II mandate that all active course materials must meet accessibility standards.
-Inactive and archived courses are an exception; if older courses are inactive or archived and kept solely for reference and not actively used, they do not need to be remediated.
+The University of Iowa is implementing a content retention plan to archive ICON courses to stay in compliance with the Title II mandate that all active course materials must meet accessibility standards.
+Archived courses are an exception; if older courses are archived and kept solely for reference and not actively used, they do not need to be remediated.
 This is outlined in the Summary of Exceptions from the ADA resource guide.

 Course Archiving Process